Sweet Potato Chickpea Wraps with Mango Avocado Salsa

 - Mix all ingredients together.
 Use to top patties.

-1-2 heads romain lettuce
+- 1-2 heads romaine lettuce

 - Place patties in lettuce leaf.
 Top with salsa.